-One role of 4-H National Headquarters is to educate other federal agencies about the 4-H Program in order to connect 4-H and positive youth development with various federal research, opportunities, and activities.
+One role of The Division of Youth and 4-H is to educate other federal agencies about the 4-H Program in order to connect 4-H and positive youth development with various federal research, opportunities, and activities.

-To facilitate that work, 4-H National Headquarters is actively involved with the following Federal efforts:
+To facilitate that work, the Division of Youth and 4-H is actively involved with the following Federal efforts:

 - Inter-Agency Working Groups

 Inter-agency Working Groups

 - P-12 STEM Education Inter-Agency Working Group – Agencies strive to align their STEM education investments in support of improvement of STEM Instruction.
 Goals are to prepare 100,000 excellent new K-12 STEM teachers by 2020 as well as support the existing STEM teacher workforce.

 - Federal Inter-Agency Working Group on Youth Programs – FIWGYP is composed of representatives from 18 federal agencies that support programs and services focusing on youth.
 This group promotes the goal of positive, healthy outcomes for youth in four significant ways: (1) create and support Youth.gov; (2) create and support the Youth Engaged 4 Change websites; (3) identify and disseminate promising and effective strategies; and (4) promote enhanced collaboration across organizations.

 - Digital Games for Impact – This group is working to increase federal support of educational gaming and share examples of games developed by federal agencies.